Keeping your wireless devices secure

 4Network enables ASK4 to provide the best possible connectivity platform for building operators and tenants, delivering a fast, managed, reliable broadband and WiFi service for a whole building, plus private and secure personal wireless networks for individual residents.
 As technology evolves, so too do users’ behaviour and expectations.
 At ASK4 we work every day to understand our users’ needs and to drive technical and service innovation to deliver for our customers.

 If you have a purpose built student accommodation or build-to-rent project in planning or already occupied, please get in touch, we would love to talk to you about it.
-Alternatively please use the contact form below to book your free security check.

 *ASK4 user survey data, October 2017